 By train and bus from Matsumoto (how to get to Matsumoto)

 Take the Matsumoto Electric Railway from Matsumoto Station to Shin-Shimashima Station (30 minutes), followed by a bus ride to Kamikochi (60 minutes).
-There are also a small number of direct buses from Matsumoto Bus Terminal to Kamikochi.
-The one way fare by train and bus is 2710 yen.
-The Japan Rail Pass is not valid on these trains and buses.
+The entire one way fare is 3710 yen.
+There are also a small number of direct buses from Matsumoto Bus Terminal to Kamikochi (but not in the opposite direction), costing 4450 yen one way.
+Note that reservations are required for the buses but not for the train.
+Reservations can be made starting from one month before travel date through Japan Bus Online (see links below) or at Alpico bus ticket offices.
+The Japan Rail Pass is not valid.

 By train and bus from Takayama (how to get to Takayama)

-Take a bus from Takayama to Hirayu Onsen (60 minutes, 1600 yen, hourly), from where there are two buses per hour to Kamikochi (25 minutes, 1180 yen one way, 2090 yen round trip).
+Take a bus from Takayama to Hirayu Onsen (60 minutes, 1600 yen, hourly), from where there are two buses per hour to Kamikochi (25 minutes, 1500 yen one way, 2800 yen round trip).
+Seat reservations are not possible.

 By bus from Tokyo